Why is the kitchen the heart of a home?

 Storage

 Even the smallest kitchens can maximise storage space.
 If you don’t have a lot of floor area, use the height of the room.
-Full height cabinets make use of all available space, and bespoke cabinetry can make use of awkward angles and gaps.
-Especially in a small space, you want to have as much useable worktop space as possible.
-In this way, storage has to be one of the most important elements of layout.
+Full-height cabinets make use of all available space, and bespoke cabinetry can make use of awkward angles and gaps.
+Especially in a small space, you want to have as much usable worktop space as possible.
+In this way, storage has to be one of the most important elements of the layout.

 Access

-The way we access our storage can really affect how useable it is.
-Tall, pull out pantry cupboards mean that everything is easily in reach.
-Similarly, extendible corner cupboard baskets mean that you can make use of those traditionally trick to access spaces.
+The way we access our storage can affect how usable it is.
+Tall pull-out pantry cupboards mean that everything is easily in reach.
+Similarly, extendible corner cupboard baskets mean that you can make use of those traditional tricks to access spaces.

 Utilities

 While the traditional kitchen triangle can feel like a relic of when the kitchen was predominantly a working space, zoning is still important.
-Oven and prep worktop space should be close together, and sink areas should be close to a dishwasher.
+The oven and prep worktop space should be close together, and sink areas should be close to the dishwasher.
 A kitchen island means that zones can be moved between more seamlessly.

 Design touches to make it personal

-A functional kitchen is one thing, but personality is what really makes something appeal to our hearts.
-How do you give your kitchen the personal edge while still keeping it stylish?
+A functional kitchen is one thing, but personality is what makes something appeal to our hearts.
+How do you give your kitchen a personal edge while still keeping it stylish?

 Materials

-The quality of materials in your kitchen have a bearing on its overall ambience.
-For example, choosing a solid marble worktop won’t just give you a low maintenance, highly durable surface.
+The quality of materials in your kitchen has a bearing on its overall ambience.
+For example, choosing a solid marble worktop won’t just give you a low-maintenance, highly durable surface.
 As it is a natural stone, each mined slab is completely unique.

 Statement pieces